 Many of you know all too well that broken or fractured bones and stress fractures can put you out of the game (and in an awkward and unattractive boot, cast or sling, too) for weeks or even months.

-Fortunately, there are herbs like Boneset that help bones heal more quickly.
+Fortunately, there are herbs for healing bones like Common Boneset that help you heal more quickly.

-Boneset contains a substance called allantoin, which is used to support cell growth.
-The roots have the most allantoin.
+Common Boneset contains a substance called allantoin, which is used to support cell growth.
+The roots of this bone healing herb have the most allantoin.
 Other nutrients found in boneset are: Calcium, Potassium, Phosphorus, Vitamin A, Vitamin C.

 The root is also taken as an astringent and is known for its cooling and anti-irritant properties.